Traditional Residence Halls

 A chart comparing the traditional residence halls can be found here.

 609 is a co-educational, substance-free residence hall of 40-plus first-year students.
 Women live on the second floor and men on the first.
 All rooms are doubles.
-Located close to the academic end of campus, it is next door to the new science center.
-The hall has a large lounge area with a TV and a fireplace.
-The intercultural center is located on the ground level of the building.
+Located close to the academic end of campus, it is next door to the Sanger Science Center.
+The hall has a large lounge area where residents often gather.

 840 College Street